 Learn to fight the compulsion as best you can.
 If possible, use reminders as well.
 For example, if one of your recurring unwanted fears is that you leave the stove on, then take a picture of the stove in the off position when you leave your home and use it to remind yourself that everything is okay.

 You should also fight any compulsion that you use to reduce greater fears.
 If you touch a lamp (for example) to reduce unwanted sexual thoughts out of a fear that you'll perform the act if you don't touch the lamp, then have a friend help you avoid touching the lamp and watch as nothing happens.

-Compulsions may take the stresses away, but they're bad habits that also reinforce the fear in the first place.
+Compulsions may take the stresses away, but it’s temporary and forms bad habits that also reinforce the fear in the first place.
 Avoiding compulsions can be difficult on your own, so don't be afraid to contact a therapist to help you with these steps and others.
-Therapy is not a four letter word – it's a great choice for those that decide they need additional help.
+Therapy is a great choice for those that decide they need additional help.

 Anxiety Over Obsessive Thoughts

 Whether it's obsessive thoughts that cause anxiety or anxiety that causes unwanted thoughts, the reality is that unusual or otherwise "crazy" thoughts are actually a very normal part of everyone's life.
 Many people have strange thoughts or fears that they want to avoid, and many people have wondered things that are inappropriate or otherwise distressing.